 Effective July 2, 2020, the courthouse will be open to the public.
 In recognition of ongoing public health concerns, the public counter will continue to be closed.
 A drop box will be available for filings and phone number will be posted for questions.

-CM/ECF may be unavailable for approximately 5 minutes between 6:00 AM and Noon, on Saturday, July 18 for system maintenance.
+CM/ECF may be unavailable for approximately 15 minutes between 6 AM and Noon on Saturday, September 19 for system maintenance.

 In accordance with the "Bankruptcy Amendments and Federal Judgeship Act of 1984" which became effective on July 10, 1984, IT IS ORDERED that any or all cases under title 11 and any or all proceedings arising under title 11 or arising in or related to a case under title 11 shall be referred to the bankruptcy judges of this District.
 Dated at Milwaukee, Wisconsin, this 10th day of July, 1984.